chaosz0ne/chaoszone-website/site/posts/2017-11-09-Hello-World!.md

 and knowledge sharing.

 I am nek0, the main curator of this site and I will be also present at the congress.
-I am looking forward to seeing all of you.
+I am looking forward to seeing all of you and wish you a pleasant time until then.